hardwario/docs/chester/platform-management/cellular-networks.md

 :::caution

 The table below applies to the SIM cards provided by **HARDWARIO**.
-We cannot guarantee the data validity if the SIM cards are sourced from anywhere else.
+We cannot guarantee data validity if the SIM cards are sourced from anywhere else.

 :::